nrinaudo/kantan.csv/rows_as_tuples.md

 ---
-layout: tutorial
+layout: scala mdocorial
 title: "Decoding rows as tuples"
-section: tutorial
+section: scala mdocorial
 sort_order: 3
 ---

-In a [previous tutorial](rows_as_collections.html), we saw how to deal with CSV data composed of rows of homogeneous types.
+In a [previous scala mdocorial](rows_as_collections.html), we saw how to deal with CSV data composed of rows of homogeneous types.
 While a common enough scenario, you'll also find yourself having to deal with heterogeneous data types fairly often.